kerojosh96/Josh-s-Data-Structures-Hand-Book/Linked List.md

 # Operations

-A \[widget\] supports the following operations:
+A linked list supports the following operations:

 * Accessing and searching a linked list is O(n) because you have to iterate across the list to find the search value.
-* adding and deleting a value at the end of a linked list is O(1) because there is a variable which stores the location of the last element.
+* Adding and deleting a value at the end of a linked list is O(1) because there is a variable which stores the location of the last element.

 # Use Cases

 A linked list is useful when quick insertion and deletion are needed.
-It is also useful when you need to insert a value into the middle of a linked list..
+It is also useful when you need to insert a value into the middle of a linked list.

-A linked list is not useful if you need random access as you would have to iterate across the list. .
+A linked list is not useful if you need random access as you would have to iterate across the list.

 # Example